mcrice123/morphic2/src/pages/book1/book-1-page-27.md

 preview: "/book1/preview/page27_2.jpg"
 metaimage: '/seo/27_book1.jpg'
 description2: [
-    "1.
-Errie: Are those SNAKES?\n",
-    "   Lane: Those are vines--I THINK.
-But I",
-    "'",
+    'Full color page.',
+    "\n\n",

+    'Panel 1.',
+    "\n",
+    '"Are those SNAKES?" asks Errie, with an astonished look on her face.
+She stands on the left side of the panel, shoulder to shoulder with Lane, who stands on the right.', "\n",
-    "ve never seen any that GLOW!\n",
+    'Lane replies, "Those are vines--I THINK.
+But I', "'", 've never seen any that GLOW!"', "\n\n",

-    "2.
-[More vines, enveloped in green glow, emerge from the girls", "'",
+    'Panel 2.',
+    "\n",
+    'The glowing vines crawl out of the entrance of the woods and climb up the trees, making a rustling sound ("SH-SH-SH-SH-SH-SH-SH").', "\n\n",

+    'Panel 3.',
+    "\n",
+    'The two teenagers look down from the right side of the panel, Lane in the foreground and Errie in the background.
+Both appear alarmed.', "\n",
-    "s exit from the woods, rustling as they come ('FSH-SH-SH-SH-SH-SH-SH-SH-SH-SH').]", "3.
-Errie: Is it SAFE to cross the bridge?\n",
+    '"Is it SAFE to cross the bridge?" asks Errie.', "\n",
-    "   Lane: [alarmed] Safe ENOUGH!\n",
-    "   [The vine",
-    "'",
-    "s rustling gets louder ('SH-SH-SH-SH-SH-SH-SH-SH-SH').]\n",
+    'Lane grits her teet and answers, "Safe ENOUGH!"', "\n\n",

+    'Panel 4.',
+    "\n",
+    'The vines emerge from the left side of the panel and the girls run onto the bridge, Lane first and Errie close behind.
+The rustling sounds grow louder ("SH-SH-SH-SH-SH-SH-SH-SH-SH") as the vines tower over them.', "\n\n",

+    'Panel 5.',
+    "\n",
-    "4.
-[First Lane and then Errie run onto the old wooden bridge as the glowing vines tower towards them ('SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH').]\n", "5.
-[The glowing vines reach for Errie as she sprints across the bridge ('SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH-SH').]", ]
+    'Positioned in the middle of the panel, Errie runs toward the right as the glowing vines reach for her from the left, still rustling.', ]
 keywords: [
     "Errie",